 - Take naps during the day if you are not getting enough sleep at night.
-Sleep when the person you are caring for sleeps. - Sleep in a different bed or room than the person you are caring for. - Let friends or family take over caring duties for a night so you can sleep. - Consider using respite services if you are not getting enough sleep. - Don't make big decisions when you are tired. - If you are having difficulty sleeping because you are worried or upset, talk to your doctor about this.
+Sleep when the person you are caring for sleeps. - Let friends or family take over caring duties for a night so you can sleep - maybe a video monitor will be helpful. - Consider using respite services if you are not getting enough sleep. - Don't make big decisions when you are tired. - If you are having difficulty sleeping because you are worried or upset, talk to your doctor about this.